vfarcic/devops26/manuscript/02-intro.md

 While at the subject of scaling, we'll have a minimum of three nodes (`--min-num-nodes`) and we'll cap it to five (`--max-num-nodes`).

 We'll also set the default Jenkins X password to `admin` (`--default-admin-password`).
-Otherwise, the process would create a random one.
+Otherwise, the process will create a random one.

 Finally, we'll set `jx-rocks` as the default environment prefix (`--default-environment-prefix`).
+A part of the process will create two GitHub repositories:

+* one for the staging environment
+* one for the production environment

-A part of the process will create a few repositories (one for staging and the other for production), and that prefix will be used to form their names.
+The `jx-rocks` prefix will be used to form their names.
 We won't go into much detail about those environments and repositories just yet.
-That's reserved for one of the follow-up chapters.
+That's reserved for one of the following chapters.

 Feel free to change any of the values in the command that follows to suit your needs better.
 Or, keep them as they are.
 After all, this is only a practice, and you'll be able to destroy the cluster and recreate it later with different values.